-He was awarded the Academic Medicine Development Award 2014 for which he underwent 2 years of further training at Addenbrooke's Hospital, Cambridge, United Kingdom.
+In 2014, he received the Academic Medicine Development Award 2014 for which he underwent 2 years of further training at Addenbrooke's Hospital, Cambridge, United Kingdom.
 At Cambridge, he was trained in paediatric neurosurgery, neuro-oncology, neurovascular, neurotrauma and complex spinal surgery.
-He was elected to the Fellowship of the Royal College of Surgeons of Edinburgh (Surgical Neurology).
+In 2015, he was elected to the Fellowship of the Royal College of Surgeons of Edinburgh (Surgical Neurology).
 Subsequently, he completed a Clinical Fellowship in Paediatric Neurosurgery at the Hospital for Sick Children (SickKids), Toronto, Canada.

 Asst Prof Nga is particularly interested in minimally invasive surgery for brain and spine surgery as a technique to improve surgical outcomes, hasten recovery and shorten hospital stays.
 One of the surgical approaches he has trained in is the minimally invasive endoscopic endonasal approach (EEA) for skull base surgeries.
 He has completed a month-long clinical observership training with EEA master surgeons Dr Paul Gardner, University of Pittsburgh Medical Center and Dr Theodore Schwartz, New York Presbyterian Hospital.
 This surgical approach has increasingly been used to manage tumours such as pituitary tumour, craniopharyngioma, skull base meningioma and chordoma.

 Innovation for better recovery